 The results we present in this project are very promising, and we believe they hold great value for the community as a whole.
 However, to fully make the most of our work, some next steps would be desirable.

-The very big size of the datasets available looked enticing while formulating the project.
-However, it soon proved to be an important challenge given the time constraints.
-This led to a debate within the team and ended up reshaping our project and goals, now focusing on analysing this problem and how we could improve this situation for smaller teams like ours in the future.
+The very big size of the datasets available looked enticing while formulating the project, however, it soon proved to be an important challenge given time constraints.
+This lead to a debate within the team and ended up reshaping our project and goals, now focusing on analysing this problem and how we could improve this situation for smaller teams like ours in the future.
 The subsampling techniques analysed in this report have shown great promise in this regard, and we hope to see other groups use them and improve them in the future.

-At a personal level, the experience has been incredible for all of us.
+At a personal level, the experience has been incredible.
 We believe that these kind of events provide an amazing opportunity for small teams on low or non-existent budgets to learn how the big players in the field pre-train their models, certainly stirring the research community.
 The trade-off between learning and experimenting, and being beta-testers of libraries (Flax/JAX) and infrastructure (TPU VMs) is a marginal cost to pay compared to the benefits such access has to offer.